osm2pgsql-dev/osm2pgsql-website/_manual/09-expire.md

 title: Expire
 ---

-When osm2pgsql is processing OSM changes, it can create a list of (web mercator) tiles that are affected by those changes.
+When osm2pgsql is processing OSM changes, it can create a list of (Web Mercator) tiles that are affected by those changes.
 This list can later be used to delete or re-render any changed tiles you might have cached.
 Osm2pgsql only creates this list.
 How to actually expire the tiles is outside the scope of osm2pgsql.
 Expire only makes sense in *append* mode.

-Tile expiry will probably only work when creating web mercator (EPSG:3857) geometries.
+Tile expiry will probably only work when creating Web Mercator (EPSG:3857) geometries.
 When using other output projections osm2pgsql can still generate expire files, but it is unclear how useful they are.
+The *flex* output will only allow you to enable expire on Web Mercator geometry columns.
 {:.note}

-Tile expiry is only enabled if the `-e, --expire-tiles` option is set to anything but `0`.
-Use this option to set the zoom level(s) which should be used for tile expiry.
-Details are below.
+There are two ways to configure tile expiry.
+The old way (and the only way if you are using the *pgsql* output) is to use the `-e, --expire-tiles`, `-o, --expire-output`, and `--expire-bbox-size` command line options.
+This allows only a single expire output to be defined (and it has to go to a file).

+*Version >= 1.9.0*{:.version} The new way, which is only available with the *flex* output, allows you to define any number of expire outputs (and they can go to files or to database tables).

+### Expire Outputs

+Each expire output has a minimum and maximum zoom level.
+For each geometry that needs to be expired, the coordinates of the affected tiles are determined and stored.
+When osm2pgsql is finished with its run, it writes the tile coordinates for all zoom levels between minimum and maximum zoom level to the output.

+Memory requirements for osm2pgsql rise with the maximum zoom level used and the number of changes processed.
+This is usually no problem for zoom level 12 or 14 tiles, but might be an issue if you expire on zoom level 18 and have lots of changes to process.
+{:.note}

+The output can be written to a file or a table:

+#### Expire File

+The generated expire file is a text file that contains one tile coordinate per line in the format `ZOOM/X/Y`.
+Tiles appear only once in the file even if multiple geometry changes are affecting the same tile.

+The file is written to in append mode, i.e. new tiles are added to the end of the file.
+You have to clear the file after processing the tiles.

+#### Expire Table

+*Version >= 1.9.0*{:.version} The expire table has three columns `zoom`, `x`, and `y`.
+A primary key constraints on those three columns makes sure that there is no duplicate data.

+You have to delete entries from this file after expiry is run.

 ### Details of the Expire Calculations